 Preheat oven to 375 degrees F.

-Wash and dry squash.
+Prep and roast the squash: Wash and dry squash.
 Slice each squash in half lengthwise, remove seeds.
 The seeds should come out easily by scraping the inside of the squash with a spoon.
-Lightly brush the inside of each squash with a little oil and/or maple syrup. sprinkle with a bit of mineral salt.
+Lightly brush the inside of each squash with a little oil or maple syrup.
+Sprinkle with a bit of mineral salt and thyme.
 Place on baking sheet cut side up.
 Bake in oven for 35 – 40 minutes, or until squash is tender and pierces easily with a fork.

-While squash is cooking add 1 3/4 cup water and 1 cup quinoa to a medium size pot.
-Bring to a boil, cover, reduce heat to low and simmer for 15 minutes.
-Remove lid and let set 15 minutes.
-Add pistachios, cranberries, shallots, salt, juice of lemon, and any other optional ingredients.
-Toss to combine.
+Quinoa Stuffing: In a medium pot, add quinoa and water, bring to a boil, cover, reduce heat to low and simmer for 15 minutes.
+Remove lid and let set 7 – 10 minutes.
+Add pistachios, cranberries, shallots, salt, pepper and any other optional ingredients.
+Toss well to combine.